Step 1 – Choose a Product Category

 There are many reasons to narrow down what you’ll sell to just one category or subcategory.

-For each type of product you introduce, you must create a pattern, buy different materials, use different tools, write different descriptions, etc. When you focus on fewer types of products, you can make them quicker, buy materials in bulk and reduce costs, get more efficient at making them, etc. When your production costs go down, your profits go up.
+- Increased profits – For each type of product you introduce, you must create a pattern, buy different materials, use different tools, calculate different prices, write different descriptions, etc. When you focus on fewer types of products, you can make them quicker, buy materials in bulk, reduce costs, get more efficient at making them, etc. When production costs go down, your profits go up.

 Questions to help you find the right category